carycode/krnl/README.md

 ## Some characteristics:

+- Mmeory usage
+As of vrs 2001
+-- static usage around 70B
+-- a semaphore/task occpy 18B in krnl data structure
+-- a msg-Q occupy 17B plus 18B(an internal semaphore)
+-- the two above allocated from heap

+So k_init(2,3,4) gives 71B global (static) and 18*((2+1)+(3+1)+4) + 4*17 = 266B which

+the +1 on task for a descriptor for main/dummy the +1 on semaphore for the timer/sleep semaphore

+And then you have to add up arrays for stack for each task.
+Less than 50B is not a good idea.
+You can runtime check how deep the stack has been used by k_unused_stak

 - preemptive scheduling
  - Basic heart beat at 1 kHz.
 SNOT can have heeartbeat in quants of milli seconds
  - static preemptivepriority scheme